zachwieja/2LiftStudios/README.md

 Takes a single polyphonic input, quantizes each channel to the closest note within an evenly tempered scale, and copies the quantized values to the output.
 This module does not support non-symmetric scales (different values on they way down).
 There are three separate sets of controls for the the scale, root and octave parameters.

 #### Scale
 The scale can be set to any of 44 preconfigued scales.
 The names of the scales will appear in the hover text when _spinning_ the knob.
 If the CV input is connected, it completely overrides the knob.
 That is, it is not additive.
 Valid CV values start at 0.0V and each 0.1V will change to the next scale.
-This allows for up 100 scales and allows for backward compatibility when adding scales.
+This allows for up to 100 scales and allows for backward compatibility when adding scales.
 Values below or above the range of scales result in selection of the first or last scale respectively.
 The supported scales are documented here <a href="https://en.wikipedia.org/wiki/List_of_musical_scales_and_modes">here</a>

 #### Root
 The root knob raises or lowers the voltage of the root note by 0 to N-1 steps.
 For instance, in a typical 12 step scale, each step represents 1/12 volts, yielding an overall range of [-11/12, +11/12] volts.
 A quartertone scale yields a range of [-23/24, +23/24] volts.
 Connecting the CV input is additive.
 The combined values are clamped at [-(N-1)/N, (N-1)/N] volts, where N is the number of steps in the scale (12 for most scales).
 The CV value is treated as monophonic.
 The value of the first channel is used across all channels of the IN input.